zac-heisey/sip/index.md

 ---
 layout: layouts/blocks.njk
 title: Secure Information Project
-description: Secure Information Project seeks to help protect the data and information of vulnerable immigrants to the United States.
+description: Secure Information Project's goal is to research and design programs to help protect the data and information of vulnerable immigrants to the United States.
 blocks:
 - template: hero
   type: hero